HPCBio/EBP/scripts/TellSeq_read_prep/README_step2_Installation_on_biotech.md

 The software and documentation files are provided by the vendor. https://www.universalsequencing.com/analysis-tools

-You should receive these files
+You should receive these files from the download link that the vendors provide.

+Download them locally to your laptop.

 <pre>
 TELL Seq Software User Guide (Tell-Link) (1).pdf